There Is Nothing Left to Lose: Background

 Grohl set up the studio with the help of Adam Kasper, who eventually co-produced the album.
 The biggest challenge, according to Grohl, was making the record sound good without computer programs such as Pro Tools or AutoTune.
 Dave Grohl notes that he had: "[...] been living in Los Angeles for about a year and a half, just being a drunk, getting fucked up every night and doing horrible shit, and I'd finally gotten sick of that new car smell.
 So I bought this great house in Virginia and told everyone I was building a studio in the basement.
 It was literally a basement with sleeping bags on the walls!"In a 1999 interview during the production of the album, Grohl commented on what the song "Ain't It the Life" meant to him:"Ain't It the Life" I think is the one song that I would love to play on my porch [...]
 Living in Los Angeles for a year and a half, I think it ignited that hatred that I'd had for so long of things that are false, and glamorous, and just not real.
 Getting back to Virginia was such a nice feeling of community, family, and the D.C. music scene, old friends, and things that I'd never lost but felt like I needed more of in my life.
 So "Ain't It the Life" is just kind of about living the quiet, Virginia life.

-In 2006, Grohl stated that: "It was all about just settling into the next phase of your life, that place where you can sit back and relax because there had been so much crazy shit in the past three years.
+In 2006, Grohl stated: "It was all about just settling into the next phase of your life, that place where you can sit back and relax because there had been so much crazy shit in the past three years.
 At that point it was me, Taylor and Nate and we were best friends.
 It was one of the most relaxing times of my whole life.
 All we did was eat chili, drink beer and whiskey and record whenever we felt like it.
 When I listen to that record it totally brings me back to that basement.
 I remember how it smelled and how it was in the Spring so the windows were open and we'd do vocals until you could hear the birds through the microphone.
 And more than any other record I've ever done, that album does that to me."